hwalsuklee/tensorflow-mnist-CVAE/README.md

 * Generative Semi-Supervised model (M2) : M2 is implemented in here but with full labeled data.
 My concern is not classification performance of semi-supervised model, but effect of condition vector.
 * Stacked model (M1+M2) : This is not implemented.

+If you are interested in missing parts, please see [original implementation](https://github.com/dpkingma/nips14-ssl) or [replication](https://github.com/saemundsson/semisupervised_vae) of it.

 ## Results
 ### Reproduce
 Well trained auto-encoder must be able to reproduce input image.